 .
 Although many of the impressive buildings have already been replaced by new developments, some magnificent examples of French architecture still remain.
 Over the years the street has gone through many transformations which reflect the evolution of the city itself.
 The present incarnation is one of affluence and glamour with what remains of the grand French buildings sitting alongside shiny new tower blocks and international brand name stores.

-Paris Square, Ho Chi Minh city
+Paris Square, a little slice of France in Ho Chi Minh City.

 Some of the highlights of the street can be found in Paris Square